 The services is completely free & results are shown within 30 seconds.

-Find your letting agent
+Compare letting agent fees

 I got the best priced agent in my area with all the services I wanted.
-Using Rent Round I could see all the local agents in my area after just putting in my postcode.
+Using Rentround I could see all the local agents in my area after just putting in my postcode.

-Agent fee calculator
+2. Letting Agent fee calculator

 You just need a rough idea on how much rent you’ll be charging and what services you need from a letting agent